For best experience please turn on javascript and use a modern browser!

 Societal impact

 Virtually all members of the group perform acts of valorization such as writing in Dutch daily papers and periodicals, writing schoolbooks, offering ‘nascholing’ for teachers, or giving public lectures for a larger audience.
-M. Heerink and R. Risselada (editor) are members of the board of Lampas, the Dutch periodical for school teachers.
+L. Van Gils is editor of Lampas, the Dutch periodical for school teachers.

 Members